 MA Education & ICT

 Currently ASM/Head of Cyber Security, I have considerable experience as a lecturer having taught computing in both Further and Higher Education as well as on a freelance basis.
-In 2011 I began lecturing in IT Security and had Programme Leader responsibility for the Foundation Degree in IT Security at one of USW’s partner colleges.
+In 2011 I began lecturing in IT Security and was Programme Leader for the Foundation Degree in IT Security at one of USW’s partner colleges and I am now responsible for Undergraduate and Postgraduate courses at USW’s Treforest and Newport campuses.
+I have delivered presentations on Cyber Security at USW, Newport Summit and Digital 2017 and work closely with industry to ensure that our content is relevant and current.
 I have delivered a significant amount of training to staff on Teaching, Learning & Assessment, Digital Literacy, Teaching HE in FE, Technology Enhanced Learning and more.
 In 2016 I became a Senior Fellow of the Higher Education Academy.
 I have also completed a Digital Literacy Practitioners Award.
-I am passionate about teaching, learner engagement and digital literacy, and am interested in looking into the way computers and digital tools are used in assessment, and in particular how authenticity and originality of students’ work can be ensured.
-I am a mentor for the TSL scheme at USW, and on the Women In Universities Mentoring Scheme (WUMS).
+I am passionate about teaching, learner engagement and digital literacy, and am currently researching how authenticity and originality of students’ work can be ensured.
+I am a mentor for the TSL scheme and HEA at USW, and on the Women In Universities Mentoring Scheme (WUMS).

 2017 – present: Head of Cyber Security

 2016 – 2017: Lecturer in Cyber Security USW

 2006 – 2016: Lecturer in IT and Programme Leader IT Security, Coleg Gwent, Teaching & Learning Mentor